 Foreword by the Bishop of Oxford

-In October 2018, the four bishops of the Diocese of Oxford issued Clothe Yourselves with Love, a pastoral letter on the inclusion of and care for LGBTI+ people within the diocese.
-In this letter, we committed ourselves to explore the creation of a new chaplaincy team for LGBTI+ people and their families.
+In October 2018, the four bishops of the Diocese of Oxford issued Clothe Yourselves with Love, a pastoral letter on the inclusion of and care for LGBTQIA+ people within the diocese.
+In this letter, we committed ourselves to explore the creation of a new chaplaincy team for LGBTQIA+ people and their families.

 This page outlines the rationale for the project, drawn up by the group and endorsed by the bishops.
 Click the [+] button below to expand each section.
 We ask for the prayers of the diocese as this provision takes further shape and develops, overseen on our behalf by the Archdeacon of Buckingham's small group.

 The Pastoral Advisory Group (PAG) has produced some important and theologically profound principles of pastoral practice for ‘how the Church can live well together within the parameters of its current position on marriage and the different deeply held convictions that individuals and churches hold.’